Things to Do in Kuala Lumpur

 We are a group of Malaysian licensed tour guides (David Tan, Han and Joanne) working in the tourism industry, we are glad to be your tour guru and enthusiastic to share with you the diversity of religions and cultures in Malaysia.

-We are also eager to share the local food and fruits, legends of our heritage buildings and temples with you in 150 minutes.
+We are glad to share the local food and fruits, legends of our heritage buildings and temples with you in 150 minutes.

 Our passions and profession will ensure you enjoy the best walk through the eyes of a local guide.